RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 - \newicon Paper accepted at SODA 2024: _[On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation](https://arxiv.org/abs/2305.02535)_!

+- I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

-- \newicon I'm organizing a minisymposium on _The Matrix-Vector Complexity of Linear Algebra_ at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!
+- I organized a minisymposium on _The Matrix-Vector Complexity of Linear Algebra_ at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!

-  [Shyam Narayanan](https://sites.google.com/view/shyamnarayanan/home), [Diana Halikias](https://e.math.cornell.edu/people/halikias/), [William Swartworth](https://wswartworth.github.io/), [Tyler Chen](https://chen.pw/), and myself will be presenting at 8:30am on Sunday.
+  [Shyam Narayanan](https://sites.google.com/view/shyamnarayanan/home), [Diana Halikias](https://e.math.cornell.edu/people/halikias/), [William Swartworth](https://wswartworth.github.io/), [Tyler Chen](https://chen.pw/), and myself were presenting at 8:30am on Sunday.
   What a stacked lineup!
-  **See the schedule here: [link](/siam-nnp-minisymposium-2023).**
+  **See the details here: [link](/siam-nnp-minisymposium-2023).**

-- I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

 $\phantom{.}$